ABOUT

-The Infectious Disease Clinical Research Program (IDCRP) was founded in 2005 to create a DoD resource for risk assessment and solutions regarding problems the military faces in the world of infectious diseases.
-Created under an interagency agreement between the Uniformed Services University of the Health Sciences (USU) and the National Institute of Allergy and Infectious Diseases (NIAID) and through a cooperative agreement with The Henry M. Jackson Foundation for the Advancement of Military Medicine, Inc. (HJF), the Program’s work is executed through a unique, adaptive and collaborative, international clinical research network.
+The Infectious Disease Clinical Research Program (IDCRP) was founded in 2005 to create a Department of Defense (DoD) resource for risk assessment and solutions regarding problems the military faces in the world of infectious diseases.
+Created under an interagency agreement between the Uniformed Services University of the Health Sciences (USU), Department of Preventive Medicine and Biostatistics, and the National Institute of Allergy and Infectious Diseases (NIAID) and through a cooperative agreement with The Henry M. Jackson Foundation for the Advancement of Military Medicine, Inc. (HJF), the Program’s work is executed through a unique, adaptive and collaborative, international clinical research network.
 This one-of-a-kind network directly affects force readiness and positions IDCRP on the cutting edge of advancing clinical practice and informing health policy for military personnel.

 The Staff

-More than 120 research and program-support personnel are employed by IDCRP.
+More than 100 research and program-support personnel are employed by IDCRP.
 These exceptional individuals meet the challenge of supporting the diverse IDCRP portfolio, which includes clinical research spanning retrospective observational studies to prospective clinical trials.

 More than half of our personnel directly interact with research study subjects at clinical sites within the military hospital/clinic network.
 Clinical research coordinators comprise the majority of these professionals.
 Additional members of the IDCRP staff include clinical investigators based at military clinical sites and USU and protocol-support personnel, such as clinical research and site managers, program and data managers, laboratory staff, and biostatisticians.